 - What should be we be doing differently

 Generally, a retrospective is time-boxed to 2 hours and is based on brainstorming solutions and commit to a solution and discuss again, if success adds to the process.
-Retrospectives can be highly effective as they happen during development process providing immediate feedback on how the process is performing.
+Retrospectives can be highly effective as they happen during the development process providing immediate feedback on how the process is performing.
 If used correctly retrospectives can result in:

 - Improved productivity

 - Improved capability

 Esther Derby and Diana Larsen defined a 5 step process for holding retrospectives.

 Setting the stage is all about setting the tone of the meeting and getting the team on board.
 Retrospectives work best when there is a lot of engagement and genuine feedback from the team.
 It is recommended to get people talking early by introducing themselves and their role but if the team members don’t change very often this might be seen as overkill.
 Next, the Scrum Master/Team Leader sets an agenda and rules for the meeting.
 To increase comfort level of team members to participate in the meeting the team can play the following games

 Check In: Round robin where people give 2 sentences on what they want to get out of retro

 Focus On/Off: Get people give their opinion on each pair of words ie. Conversation vs Argument, Understanding vs Defending